-$$\mathbf{P_U}$$
+$$P_U$$

 = Power Used (hp or kW) = $\frac{m}{BSFC}$

 m = fuel flow rate = $\frac{\text{(volume of fuel consumed during operating day, gal)}}{\text{(engine operating time during operating day, hours)}}$

-BSFC = Brake specific fuel consumption (gal-fuel/kW-hr), value is specific for each engine and is located on the issued engine specifications.
+BSFC = = Brake specific fuel consumption (gal-fuel/kW-hr), value is specific for each engine and is located on the issued engine specifications.

-• For purposes of calculating VOC and NO_x emissions from OCS sources, the Permittee shall utilize emission factors from: an EPA-issued Certificate of Conformity (COC) for each engine subject to the emission standards in 40 C.F.R. part 60, NSPS IIII, Tier Marine Engine Standards at 40 C.F.R. part 1042, or Nonroad Engine Standards at 40 C.F.R. part 1039; engine manufacturer specifications; site-specific testing derived factors; engine manufacturer's testing data; or an applicable Engine International Air Pollution Prevention

-("EIAPP") or International Air Pollution Prevention ("IAPP") certificate, issued by EPA, containing associated engine Annex VI NO_X standards.
-Note that the engine emission standards may be presented as NO_X + HC or NO_X and HC separately.
-If the Tier level combines both NO_X and either HC or total hydrocarbon (THC) into one emission limit, then that emission limit shall be multiplied by 0.95 for NO_X and 0.05 for either NMHC or HC.
+• For purposes of calculating VOC and NO_x emissions from OCS sources, the Permittee shall utilize emission factors from: an EPA-issued Certificate of Conformity (COC) for each applicable engine containingsubject to the emission standards in 40 C.F.R. part 60, NSPS IIII, Tier Marine Engine Standards at 40 C.F.R. part 1042, or Nonroad Engine Standards at 40 C.F.R. part 1039; engine manufacturer specifications, or; site-specific testing derived factors; engine manufacturer's testing data; or an applicable Engine International Air Pollution Prevention ("EIAPP") or International Air Pollution Prevention ("IAPP") certificate, issued by EPA, containing associated engine Annex VI NO_x standards.
+Note that the engine emission standards may be presented as NO_x + HC or NO_x and HC separately.
+If the Tier level combines both NO_x and either HC or total hydrocarbon (THC) into one emission limit, then that emission limit shall be multiplied by 0.976 for NO_x and 0.024 for either HC or THC (to determine the VOC ratio of the emissions which shall be calculated as 1.053 times the HC emission factors).
 Manufacturers specifications that indicate specific NO_X/HC ratios, or specific HC or VOC emission factors shall supersede any general assumptions presented here for purposes of the emission calculation demonstration.